 - 1/3 cup toasted pine nuts (optional)

-- 1/3 cup plant based yogurt - for serving
+- 1/3 cup plant based yogurt or aioli - for serving (OPTIONAL)

 Prepare the Brown Rice Pilaf:

 Preheat a large skillet over medium flame.
 Add half of the onion with splash of water (or a drizzle of olive oil) and a pinch of sea salt.
 Sautee for a few minutes until translucent.
 Stir in the carrot, diced belle pepper and smoked paprika together with the brown rice and toss to coat well.
 Pour in 2 cups of water or low sodium vegetable stock, add 1 bay leaf and bring to a simmer.
 Cover with a tight lid, turn flame to medium-low and cook for 45 minutes or until all the liquid has been absorbed.
 Allow to sit covered for 10 minutes then discard the bay leaf and fluff with a fork.